gunguncodes/event-management-website/README.md

 ## Overview
 This is a **frontend-only Event Management Website** built using **pure HTML and CSS**.

-The project focuses on designing a complete user flow for an event platform, including event discovery, ticket booking UI, and user authentication pages — without any backend or database integration.
+The project focuses on designing a complete user flow for an event platform, including event discovery, ticket booking UI, and user authentication pages without any backend or database integration.

 ## Features
 - Ticket creation and ticket booking UI
 - Live event display layout
-- User sign-up and sign-in pages
+- User signup and signin pages
 - Search and discover new events
 - Feedback and “How it works” pages
 - Clean multi-page website structure